motif-project/motif-app-examples/README.md

 ### 5. Deregister App

-To deregister your app, you need to call the `deregisterApp` function from the BitDSMRegistry contract.
+To deregister your app, you need to call the `deregisterApp` function from the `AppRegistry` contract.

 #### Parameters:
 - `appAddress`: The contract address of your application
-- `AppRegistry`: The address of the BitDSMRegistry contract
+- `AppRegistry`: The address of the `AppRegistry` contract

 ```solidity
     AppRegistry(_APP_REGISTRY).deregisterApp(_APP_ADDRESS);